project-SIMPLE/simple.template.unity/README.md

 **Methods:**
 - `UpdateConnectionState(ConnectionState newState)` : Changes the current connection state to `newState`.
 Calling this method should be avoided whenever possible, as it could break the default connection process, leading to some undefined state.
-- `TryConnectionToServer` : Attemps a connection to the middleware
+- `TryConnectionToServer` : Attemps a connection to the middleware or to GAMA
 - `IsConnectionState(ConnectionState currentState)` : Checks current state.
-- `SendExecutableExpression(string expression)` : Allows to send an expression to GAMA through the middleware. **Beware** of the arguments expected by GAMA and special characters required by GAMA (such as `;`, `"`, ...) as the expression is executed as it is sent by Unity.
+- `SendExecutableExpression(string expression)` : Allows to send an expression to GAMA through the middleware or directlty to GAMA.
+The expression is compiled and executed in the experiment context. **Beware** of the arguments expected by GAMA and special characters required by GAMA (such as `;`, `"`, ...) as the expression is executed as it is sent by Unity.
+- SendExecutableAsk(string action, Dictionary<string,string> arguments)` : Allows you to ask one of the  agents of the simulation to trigger an action (defined by its name), the second argument represents the values of the action arguments given by a dictionary (key: name of the argument, value: value of the argument). **Beware**, unlike SendExecutableExpression, the expression is not compiled, which is less time-consuming for GAMA, but only allows you to send simple values for the action's argument values and not complex expressions.
 - `GetConnectionId` : Returns the ID created by Unity when the connection was established.

-### MenuManager

-As mentioned above this script is different from the other Managers as **it mustn't be instanciated at all** and it has no reason to be.
-It is only used to associate overlays with the GameStates during which they are displayed.

-How it works is decribed in the [Tutorials section](#tutorials).

 ### SimulationManager

 This is the core script of this package.
-It converts raw incoming json data into a set of functions and events to which the developer can hook up, in order to trigger some actions during the simulation.
+It allows to converts raw incoming json data into a set of functions and events to which the developer can hook up, in order to trigger some actions during the simulation.

 **Events**: